mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 - Test cert generation on mac/linux
 - Attempt to automate cert install on mac/linux
-- Document new preference for using VSCode
-- Document new project structure (and working in separate VSCode workspaces for client and server development)
 - Add in vitest for client unit testing
 - More client code cleanup
   - More permanent fixes for eslint warnings in the client project